iPhone 6 watch. iPhone watch

 Tag Heuer Connected Modular 45

-Yes, it's the most expensive Wear OS watch in a short distance, but if you want a luxury smartwatch on your wrist, it doesn't get much better than this one.
+Yes, it's the most expensive Wear OS watch by a short distance, but if you want a luxury smartwatch on your wrist, it doesn't get much better than this.

-The second connected tag looks like a classic beginner tag, with top-notch build quality and plenty of impressively detailed custom watch faces.
-Wear OS keeps things going, but it definitely takes up more space in the back than the Wear alternatives from LG, Motorola, and the company.
-With NFC and GPS on board, you're in control of what you need.
+The second connected tag looks like a classic starter tag, with top-notch build quality and a variety of impressively detailed custom watch faces.
+Wear OS keeps things running, but it definitely takes up more space in the back than Wear alternatives from LG, Motorola and co.
+With NFC and GPS on board, you control what you need.

 Too big?
-Instead, you can drop 4mm with the Tag Heuer Connected Modular 41.
+Instead, you can shed 4mm with the Tag Heuer Connected Modular 41.

 $1650, tagheuerconnected.com

-NFC for Google Pay, GPS, heart rate tracking and water resistance all mean taking your fitness more seriously with this stylish watch.
+NFC for Google Pay, GPS, heart rate sensor and water resistance all mean you take your fitness more seriously with this stylish watch.

 From $295.99 | michaelkors.com

-A sign that smartwatches for women are getting better, the Kate Spade New York comb is as gorgeous as it gets.
-The 1.19-inch AMOLED display is housed in a 42mm chassis, making it the same size as the larger Apple Watch, but the Scallop has a much prettier design.
+A sign that smartwatches for women are getting better, the Kate Spade New York Scallop is as great as it gets.
+The 1.19-inch AMOLED display is housed in a 42mm body, making it the same size as big clock Apple Watch, but Scallop has a much nicer design.

-What you don't get is a lot of features - especially the fitness department lacks them if that's important to you - but what it promises, it does well.
-You have Wear OS and all of its standard features and apps, plus a host of watch faces designed by Kate Spade to give your watch that extra touch of personality.
+What you don't get are a lot of features—especially the fitness department is lacking if that's important to you—but what it promises, it does well.
+You have Wear OS and all its standard features and apps, plus a variety of watch faces designed by Kate Spade to give your watch that extra personal touch.

-And for the price, the Scallop remains affordable for regular user smart watches - not limited to luxury price category, like the aforementioned Tag Heuer watch - and keeps it competitive with the Apple Watch.
+And for the price, Scallop remains affordable for regular user smartwatches - not limited to luxury price category, like the aforementioned Tag Heuer watch - and keeps it competitive with the Apple Watch.

-Also, just remember that the new Kate Spade smartwatch is on the way and includes Google Pay, GPS, heart rate and a swimproof design.
+Plus, just remember that Kate Spade's new smartwatch is on the way and includes Google Pay, GPS, heart rate monitoring, and a swimproof design.

 Skagen Falster 2

-Skagen is debatable the smartest wrist watch Fossil.
-It has a sporty minimalist, classic look that will appeal to those who like a more streamlined appearance Apple watch.
-It has a 40mm case which is similar to the Falster in many ways, but there is a big difference here.
+The Skagen is controversially Fossil's smartest wristwatch.
+It has a sporty, minimalist, classic look that will appeal to those who like a more streamlined look appearance Apple Watch.
+It has a 40mm case, which is similar in many ways to the Falster, but there is a big difference.

 Falster 2 is packed with features.
 From GPS to NFC to heart rate, it's all here for you.
-And with interchangeable 20mm straps, you can change from something more comfortable for the night to something more harmonious for training.
+And with interchangeable 20mm straps, you can swap between something more comfortable for the night and something more harmonious for training.

-There is one not so good detail here: the heart rate sensor is not reliable.
-However, the Falster 2 is one of the most beautiful and smart watches you can buy.
+There is one not-so-good detail here: the heart rate sensor is not reliable.
+However, the Falster 2 is one of the best looking and smartest watches you can buy.